315+ Telescopes Ranked

 Alternative Recommendations

 While a 1:1 direct alternative to Stellina doesn’t exist, you should consider putting together your own telescope optical tube assembly, mount, and camera for an astrophotography setup at this price range – and you’ll be able to put together one far more capable than Stellina too.
-We’ve ranked optical tubes and mounts for astrophotography as well as reviewed some for your convenience.
 Alternatively, consider one of the scopes below.

 • The Vaonis Vespera is a similar all-in-one package to the Stellina, but smaller and more simple than the Stellina.